Trustchain -- Trustworthy Decentralised Public Key Infrastructure for Digital Credentials: Implementation

 In Section \ref{subsec:verifiable-data-registry} we set out the properties demanded of a verifiable data registry to support Trustchain as a higher-layer protocol.
 Here we give a concrete example of just such a data registry, on which our reference implementation of Trustchain is built.

-ION depends on two peer-to-peer systems for its decentralised infrastructure, the Bitcoin network and the IPFS distributed file system\cite{Benet2014}, which in combination provide a data layer with the requisite features.
+ION depends on two peer-to-peer systems for its decentralised infrastructure: the Bitcoin network and the distributed file system IPFS (or \emph{InterPlanetary File System}\cite{Benet2014}), which in combination deliver a data layer with the requisite features.
 The Bitcoin network provides the continuous and cumulative proof of work and permissionless write access (for publishing transactions) needed to support independently-verifiable timestamping.
 A Bitcoin transaction can contain up to 80 bytes of arbitrary data, more than enough to embed an IPFS content identifier (CID) which ION uses to reference the location of DID document data and metadata.
 Once stored on IPFS these files are immutable, since the CID is a cryptographic hash of the content itself.

 Scalability is also handled by the ION system, which inserts two layers of indirection between the embedded CID and the DID content, enabling several thousand DID operations to be anchored into the PoW chain in a single Bitcoin transaction.
+In addition to enabling ample throughput, this implies minimal operating costs.
+With median Bitcoin transaction fees typically less than \$1 (USD) per transaction, batching of DID operations can be used to achieve a per-operation cost of a fraction of a penny.

 The PoW itself is a (double) SHA-256 hash of the 80-byte header of a Bitcoin transaction block.
 Crucially, this header contains both a cryptographic commitment to all of the transactions in the block \textit{and} a timestamp field, comprising a 4-byte integer in Unix time format.